-Transfer Options @ HCC
+TRANSFER OPTIONS @ HCC

-In addition to the HCC programs that have been developed to provide a seamless transfer to a four-year institution, the College offers various ways to transfer to another college or university upon graduation from HCC.
+In addition to the HCC programs that have been developed to provide a seemless transfer to a four-year institution, the College offers various ways to transfer to another college or university upon graduation from HCC.
 Such programs include:

-Articulation & Transfer Agreements with more than 17 four-year Colleges

-The UCONN Guaranteed Admission Program (GAP) (Students must apply before they have accrued 30 transferable credits.)

-UCONN Business and Technology Transfer Pathway Program

-Guaranteed Admissions Agreement with CT State Universities (Students must apply before they have accrued 15 transferable credits.)

-The Connecticut College of Technology
+- Articulation & Transfer Agreements with more than 15 four-year Colleges - The UCONN Guaranteed Admission Program (GAP) (Students must apply before they have accrued 16 transferable credits.) . - Business Administration Transfer Option: UCONN-Stamford/Waterbury Transfer Program - Guaranteed Admissions Agreement with CT State Universities (Students must apply before they have accrued 15 transferable credits.) - The Connecticut College of Technology .

 New students interested in transfer opportunities are encouraged to speak with their advisor, the Counseling Center in room LH-A108, or the Academic Advising Center in room LH-A111 as soon as possible to ensure that they are aware of the requirements for a particular transfer process.
-Please refer to the website housatonic.edu for more information on transfer opportunities for Housatonic students.
+Please refer to www.housatinic.edu for more information on transfer opportunities for Housatonic students.